 To address more advanced threats, or if you’re having trouble getting basic systems and processes in place, consider relying more on partners.
 Vendors that specialize in information security have significantly more resources and expertise than institutions can likely build in house.
 Transitioning data to the cloud, for example, might be a smart security move for institutions with outdated infrastructure or skills.
 By outsourcing some aspects of security, you can use your own resources more efficiently.

 9. Do we aggressively follow up on incidents?

-Gather data on incidents that will help you reduce recurring issues or prevent more damaging impact.
-Establish routines and best practices, so that you can mobilise quickly in the event of a breach.
-Review and analyse your trends.
+Gather data on incidents that will help you reduce recurring issues or prevent more damaging impacts.
+Establish routines and best practices, so that you can mobilize quickly in the event of a breach.
+Review and analyze your trends.
 Data can also help you make the case for spending more money on things like firewalls or network intrusion detection.

 10. Are we making continuous investments?

 Information security is an ongoing practice, not a one-time implementation.
 You will never be fully protected because there will always be new threats.
 But with careful planning—and a sustained investment of resources—you can effectively mitigate risk.